 Idiopathic pulmonary fibrosis is a serious condition whose cause is not well understood.
 Another condition very similar to idiopathic pulmonary fibrosis can happen in some people with certain diseases, especially autoimmune diseases like systemic lupus erythematosis or scleroderma.
 Whether this other condition is the same thing as idiopathic pulmonary fibrosis or slightly different is unknown.

 When pulmonary fibrosis is idiopathic, it most often occurs in people 50 years of age and older, but people of any age can develop it.
+It affects men twice as often as women, and the risk increases greatly with each decade of age over 50.
 Pulmonary fibrosis can be detected at an early stage or late stage but usually gets worse with time.
 Sometimes it progresses slowly but it can also progress quickly over just a few years or even months.

 There are many potential causes of pulmonary fibrosis, such as:

 - cigarette smoking